Table of Contents

 Let me give you an example of it.

-If someone searches for “Best Sedan Budget-Friendly Sedan Cars in 2020” but you are talking about “How to drive a Sedan Car?” then it means you didn’t understand the purpose of the user to search that keyword.
+If someone searches for “Best Sedan Budget-Friendly Sedan Cars” but you are talking about “How to drive a Sedan Car?” then it means you didn’t understand the purpose of the user to search that keyword.

 The user wants to buy a sedan car and is looking for suggestions.
 But you are teaching how to drive a car.
 You need to create a list of Sedan Cars that are budget-friendly and could be useful for the searcher.
 Then you will satisfy the intent.

-You need to ensure that your content is unique and that it is providing unique value to the users.
+You need to ensure that your content is original and provides unique value to the users.

 Your content should provide unique value to your users.
 You should know why your content is better than others, so users will read that.